-As we turn the page on 2020, many Brisbane area businesses are looking ahead to 2021 with hope and anticipation.
+As we turn the page on 2020, many Brisbane area businesses are looking ahead to what’s in store for hot business technology trends 2021 and beyond.
 With the pandemic hopefully on the way out, the new year holds promise of forward motion.

 Some of the business-building areas that companies are focusing on in the new year include IT cost reductions, improved productivity through automation, and streamlining their cloud infrastructure.